ClinC Coffee Morning/Afternoon Tea

 If you would like to know more or become involved, please contact Ann Greenhalgh by email: or phone 01454 294200.

-Our registered address is Townwell House, Cromhall, Wotton-under-Edge, Glos.
-GL12 8AQ
+Our registered address is Burlton House, The Burltons, Cromhall, GL12 8BH

 At our 13th Annual Get-together the annual report and accounts (see links below) were presented and the speaker was Kenneth from Thornbury.